Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

-This section presents a novel identification strategy to estimate causal effects in longitudinal settings with non-ignorable sample selection.
-Unlike previous literature on sample selection, I do not assume treatment unconfoundedness.
+This section presents a novel identification strategy to estimate the intensive margin effect in longitudinal settings.
+Unlike previous literature on intensive margin effects,\footnote{See footnote \ref{fn:literature_lee}.} I do not assume treatment unconfoundedness.
 Instead, I allow the treatment to be confounded with unobservable unit-level characteristics.
 However, I impose restrictions on these unobservables' distribution over time.
-In what follows, I propose two causal estimands that remain well-defined under sample selection and discuss their identification under different assumptions.
+In what follows, I propose two causal estimands and discuss their identification.